all-maps-lie/all-maps-lie-2020/guides/geo-knowlege-guide.md

 Human geography is concerned with human processes.
 These processes include topics across a range of disciplines such as economics, demographics, political science, psychology, sociology, gender studies, queer studies, media studies, history, and more.
 Often times these disciplines get framed as `________` Geography such as Economic Geography, Political Geography, War Geography, Feminist Geography, and so on.

+There are many disciplines within geography that are defined in greater detail here in [Dartmouth Library's | Human Geography: Defining Human Geography](https://researchguides.dartmouth.edu/human_geography/feminist)

 Some examples of human geographers and their work:
 * ...
 * ...